 The current annual budget for Small Research Grants is £30,000, and £6000 for the Wyn Wheeler Grant fund.
 Examples of recent awards can be seen in the reports on previously-awarded grants, which are available for download.

-Research grant competitions are open to any member of the Society, regardless of their geographical location, but to be eligible you must be a paid up member for a minimum of 28 calendar days between a membership and a closing date for a grant application round.
+Research grant competitions are open to any member of the Society, regardless of their geographical location, but to be eligible you must be a paid up FSBI member at the time of making a grant application.